Melbourne Hawks: Melbourne

 In the months following the 1996 merger vote, prominent businessman Joseph Gutnick became president of the Melbourne Football Club.
-He put $3 million of his own money into the club, which performed inconsistently onfield over the following few years, reaching and then missing the finals in alternating years between 1998 and 2004.
-Despite making the Grand Final in 2000 and making the finals in 2002, Gutnick was voted out by the members.
-The club has since generally struggled financially, and has struggled to make finals on a consistent basis.
-However, in 2018 they played in the finals series for the first time since 2006.

 In 2003, Melbourne plunged into a new crisis, winning only five games for the year and posting a $1 million loss.
 President Gabriel Szondy resigned and it seemed that Daniher's tenure as coach was under threat.
 But, continuing the recent trend, in 2004, Melbourne climbed the ladder again, to finish seventh.
 They made finals again in 2005 and 2006, but 2007 was a poor season for Melbourne; Daniher resigned after the club recorded just two wins in its first thirteen games, and Melbourne finished 14th out of 16 clubs.

 Off the field, the club remained in serious turmoil.
 In the first sign of troubles in February 2008, CEO Steve Harris resigned.
 Paul Gardner addressed the media in response to comments from the club's auditors spelling disaster for the club.
 Gardner reiterated that the club had posted a $97,000 profit at the end of 2007.
 Despite celebrating the club's birthday with an official mid-season function, shortly afterward chairman Paul Gardner resigned, handing the presidency to former club champion Jim Stynes, who inherited a $4.5 million debt.

 Stynes wasted no time attempting to change the club's direction and eliminate debt, introducing a drive called "Debt Demolition", beginning with a call for members to sign up.
 A 5 August fundraiser raised $1.3 million, and the club raised well over $3 million in total.
 Despite the reduced debt, in November new club CEO Cameron Schwab declared that it required urgent AFL assistance to continue, requesting additional funding to its special annual distribution.
 The AFL committed $1 million to the club in 2009, with the MCC matching the AFL contribution.
 By the midpoint of the 2009 season, things had improved off field for Melbourne.
 They had secured a record number of members, remerged with the MCC, and knocked off more debt.
 On-field matters, however, worsened, and allegations of tanking in the latter part of the season tarnished the club.

 Midway through the 2010 season, Melbourne chairman Jim Stynes announced that Melbourne had paid off all debts, which, along with a record club membership, secured Melbourne's short-term future as a stand-alone club.